Tackling Mather Pass today was one of my longest and most memorable hiking sessions ever.

 As I grew more tired, I started looking for campsites in earnest, passing by a few when I couldn’t, with the light of my headlamp, figure out where the tentsites were.
 Finally, around 9:30, at the last campsite I was considering, I saw the glow of a headlamp in a tent, and I headed towards it.
 As I approached, a voice called out, “Who’s that?”.
 It was Quoi, who was very much relieved that I had finally caught up, and to also not have to camp alone!
 She’d gotten there an hour earlier (and I had suspected for awhile that she had not been too far ahead of me; on the staircase, I had seen wet footprints that I thought were hers).

-We caught up, but I was pretty exhausted, and I quickly turned to setting up my tent.
-Too tired to cook (and it being past hiker midnight), I didn’t even have snacks for dinner, opting to get to sleep as soon as possible.
+We caught up with the day's events, but I was pretty exhausted, and I quickly turned to setting up my tent.
+Too tired to cook (and it being well past hiker midnight), I didn’t even have snacks for dinner, opting to get to sleep as soon as possible.

 The water bottle I found didn’t belong to Quoi, but she had found it and picked it up, only to have it fall out of her pack because she had no way to secure it at all.
 So I was slightly disappointed there, but at least I picked up a (large) piece of trash from the trail.
 Though, that means I’m stuck with it for quite a while, until we get to Mammoth Lakes.